istvanballok/gardener/commit2.md

     This commit adds the necessary configuration changes to readd the VPA metrics using the new strategy CustomResourceState from the kube-state-metrics.
-Such configuration is created programatically thanks to the the kube-state-metrics dependency downloaded in the previous commit.
+Such configuration is created programmatically thanks to the the kube-state-metrics dependency downloaded in the previous commit.
 This commit also runs `go mod tidy` in order to make this dependency direct.